 Advaita Vedanta is a non-dualistic school of Hindu philosophy and religious practice, and one of the classic Indian paths to spiritual realization.
 The term Advaita refers to its idea that the soul (true Self, Atman) is the same as the highest metaphysical Reality (Brahman).
 Adherents seek spiritual liberation through acquiring vidyā (knowledge) of one's true identity as Atman, and the identity of Atman and Brahman.
 Go to the Advaita Vedanta page.

 Teacher: Swami Kashi

 Of Israeli descent, Swami Kashi joined staff at the Sivananda Yoga Center in Tel Aviv in 1999.
 In 2000, he moved to India and became a disciple of Swami Chaitanyananda, a direct disciple of Swami Sivananda of Rishikesh, living with him for 3 years where he learned Sanskrit, Hindi, and Vedanta philosophy.
 Above all, he learned from Swami Chaitanyananda's love and compassion in his day-to-day dealings with people.
 In July 2014, he was initiated into the order of Sannyasa and lives in Uttarkashi, India.
 Go to Swami's page.

-Download the zoom app at zoom.us and follow our instructions to set yourself to stream our classes at home Go to the At Home page.
+Download the zoom app at zoom.us and follow our instructions to set yourself to stream our classes at home.
+Go to the Streaming at Home page.